 Stir in the orange sections.

 Slash through the fat on the breast with a sharp knife to create a crisscross pattern.
-This will help release the fat, and the fat will crisp up when cooked.
-Sprinkle both the meat side and the fat with a little sea salt and pepper.
+This will help release the fat, which will crisp up the skin while cooking.